List 11 - Prepositions

 muster up: He failed to muster up the minimum support required to stand for election.

-Prepositions after Verbs (name after - rush through)
+Sentence examples:prepositions after verbs (name after - rush through)

 name after: The street is named after a veteran politician.